-The top five stories that stood out this month in the world of ecommerce and where you can find out more about these headlines.
+Here’s our top five stories that stood out this month in the world of ecommerce news.

-August & September were very busy times in the world of eCommerce media as many technology changes were afoot along with adaptations to mobile algorithms by Google, that have sent many online retailers and digital marketers into spin.
+August & September were very busy times in the world of eCommerce news media, as many technology changes were afoot.
+To say nothing of adaptations to mobile algorithms by Google, that have sent many online retailers and digital marketers into spin.

 1. Linnworks introduce new price plans to include 24/7 support

 Linnworks say they have listened to consumer demand and worked hard to simplify the pricing structure for customers.
-Now, only 3 plans are available, Free, Professional and Corporate making it easy to identify the right one for your business.
-However, there has been a backlash from many of it’s existing customers who have been forced onto higher price bands.
+Now, only three plans are available: Free, Professional and Corporate.
+Asa result, making it easy to identify the right one for your business.

 Linnworks are to change their price plans from Tuesday 13th September, although existing customers will have up until January 16th 2017, before they are required to move over to the new pricing plans.
 Linnworks tell us that their analysis means around 35%-40% of their customers will see a price decrease.
 The flip side is that others will see no change or an actual increase in the fees that they pay.

-However, this has not been echoed by the comments of many customers responding to the article.
+However, it seems a lot of their existing customers are unhappy with the new higher price bands, as echoed by the comments of many customers responding to the article.

 2. Amazon Fresh expands to 190 new postcodes

 Amazon Fresh is growing rapidly, just as we would expect.
 Amazon never roll out a new service lightly and usually assess the market, along with their own capabilities before investing a lot of money into a venture.
 Many UK shoppers have enjoyed buying household essentials in bulk such as washing powder and kitchen roll for years on Amazon but now, the Amazon Fresh is making all types of groceries easily accessible and with Amazon’s incredible delivery reputation, it makes sense that they’d corner this market easily.